ramirezramiro/zephyr-secure-supervisor/README.md

 - `docs/testing.md` + `tests/README.md` – Native + hardware test recipes.
 - `docs/supervisor.md` / `docs/recovery.md` / `docs/watchdog_ctrl.md` – State machines and watchdog plumbing.
 - `docs/persist_state.md` / `docs/app_crypto.md` / `docs/log_utils.md` – Persistence schema, CTR helper, logging macros.

+## Future Work

+We still have open security hardening tasks tracked in [SECURITY_BACKLOG.md](SECURITY_BACKLOG.md):

+1. **Secure storage** – Move scalars/peers out of plain NVS (OTP, secure element, or encrypted blobs) once hardware allows it.
+2. **Tamper logging** – Persist and surface events when provisioning occurs or NVS integrity checks fail, so field logs show potential attacks.
+3. **Key rotation triggers** – Define APIs + provisioning flow to rotate scalars on demand and keep receivers in sync.
+4. **Audit trail automation** – Hook provisioning scripts into manufacturing records so each scalar/peer pair ties back to a device ID.

+Address these before claiming full production readiness; the current implementation focuses on reproducible provisioning for lab hardware.
+Given the provisioning build already consumes ~96 % of the STM32L053R8’s 8 KB SRAM, most of these items should target the production firmware (or a higher-spec MCU) rather than bolting new logic onto the provisioning overlay.
+Keep that build as lean as possible and design long-term hardening for boards with more headroom.
 - `docs/release.md` – Pre-release checklist (tests, artifacts, cleanup).
 - `SECURITY_BACKLOG.md` – Roadmap for provisioning, tamper logging, and key rotation improvements.